Australian Beef Cattle Exports

 Bos Indicus

-These breeds have a Zebu component, 1-1-The Rivers 1which originated in southern Asia.
+These breeds have a Zebu component, which originated in southern Asia.
 Zebus are distinguished from the European breeds by the presence of a musculo-fatty hump, a pendulous dewlap, apendulous prepuce in the male, and a short sleek coat.
 They are better suited to the hot temperate regions of northern Australia because they are more tolerant of heat and are resistant to tick fever, a common disease in these areas.

 Characteristics of the main Bos indicus breeds in Australia are:

-• Belmont Red.
+- Belmont Red.
 Origin: Queensland.
 Developed in Australia in 1968.
 50% Africander, 25% Hereford, 25% Shorthorn.
 Features: red colour; horned.

-• Brahman.
+- Brahman.
 Origin: USA.
 Introduced to Australia in 1933.
 Features are silver-grey coat; horned.
 Calve easily, milk well and are very protective of their young.
 Maternal/rotation place in cross breeding.
 See video above.

-• Brangus.
+- Brangus.
 Developed from Brahman and Angus.
 Upgrading of breed between 1950 and 1960.
 Brangus are made up of 37.5% Brahman and 62.5% Angus.
 Black, polled, reasonable heat and tick tolerance.
 Medium sized, average to late maturity, yields a carcase without excess fat.

-• Braford.
+- Braford.
 Developed in Queensland between 1946 and 1952.
 50% Hereford and 50% Brahman, now stabilised.
 Heat resistant and relatively tick tolerant.
 Slightly later maturing than the British breeds.
 Produces good yearling and steer carcases.

-• Droughtmaster.
+- Droughtmaster.
 Queensland.
 Established in Australia in 1956.
 37.5%-50% Brahman and 50%-62.5% Shorthorn, with some mixture of Red Poll and Hereford.
 Features are red colour: horned or polled.

-• Santa Gertrudis.
+- Santa Gertrudis.
 Origin: USA.
 37.5% Brahman, 62.5% Shorthorn.
 Introduced to Australia in 1952.
 Features are red colour; polled or horned.
 Maternal/rotational/terminal place in cross breeding.

-• Senepol breed of beef cattle were developed on the Caribbean Island of St. Croix from N’Dama cattle, imported in the late 19th century, by crossing with Red Poll cattle.
+- Senepol breed of beef cattle were developed on the Caribbean Island of St. Croix from N’Dama cattle, imported in the late 19th century, by crossing with Red Poll cattle.
 The Senepol breed combines the N’Dama characteristics of heat tolerance and insect resistance with the docile nature, good meat, and high milk production of the Red Poll.
 They are polled, short haired, and colored red, black or brown and are proving popular in crossbreeding programs.

-• Wagyu are proving a potent upgrade to Bos Indicus breeds including the Brahman
+- Wagyu are proving a potent upgrade to Bos Indicus breeds including the Brahman

 Bos Taurus

 Bos taurus breeds originated in Europe and are all humpless.
-CIMG3111

 These breeds are better suited to areas in southern Australia.